 The bone sections were washed with Seraphim Sepia between the pics below, and the ones below them.
 Around the edges of the Xereus Purple in the cracks, I used Citadel Druchii Violet shade to darken the recesses.

 I tried Citadel Typhus Corrosion last night, and discovered that it makes a really good base for rust, as it is slightly textured, and dries with a texture almost like fine sandpaper.
 One thing I will say though, USE AN OLD BRUSH.
 It seems to gather the finer grains within the brush and is a pain to totally clean.
 It does look good on the model though.
 I used it on the ends of the broken spikes which surround the turbines, on the broken sections around the turbines, and hear and there on the Plague Spitters and the eyes.
 Once it had dried, I lightly applied Citadel Rust to those areas.

 I picked out the bone sections again using Citadel Rakarth Flesh, leaving the Seraphim Sepia in the recesses.
 The final thing I did for this week, was using a bit of Nihilakh Oxide on the brass parts to give them an old, corroded look.

-My next post will be the conclusion of the Blight Drone, where we’ll go through painting it’s flesh, corrosion on the armour, tubing, base, and the tiny details that will finish it off in truly hideous style.
+My next post will be the conclusion of the Bloat Drone, where we’ll go through painting it’s flesh, corrosion on the armour, tubing, base, and the tiny details that will finish it off in truly hideous style.
 You can find Part 2 here.

 Thanks for reading.